ujwalap801/API/Readme.md

+An API (Application Programming Interface) is a set of rules and protocols that allows one piece of software to interact with another.
+It defines how different software components should communicate, share data, and request services from each other.
+APIs are widely used for web development, allowing different applications (websites, mobile apps, services) to connect with servers and databases.

 API Methods (HTTP Methods)
 When interacting with a web-based API, the following HTTP methods are typically used.
 Each method has a specific purpose and meaning.